 The following information is required for a name or gender change:

 - Original Social Security Card with new name OR copy of legal documentation confirming legal name change

 - Government-issued photo identification (e.g. passport, driver’s license, state ID)

 - Northwestern Wildcard

-Current students can use CAESAR to record a “preferred” first and/or middle name, a name the student wishes to be commonly known by, if different from their legal first name.
-Students’ surnames must remain consistent between primary and preferred names to facilitate accessing the correct student’s record when providing services.* In order to record preferred first or middle names, students should navigate to the Profile tile.
+Current students can use CAESAR to record a “preferred” first and/or middle name, a name the student wishes to be commonly known by, if different from their “primary” (official) first name.
+Students’ surnames must remain consistent between primary and preferred names to facilitate accessing the correct student’s record when providing services.* In order to record preferred first or middle names, students should navigate to the Profile tile in CAESAR.
 Preferred names are displayed on Instructor Class Rosters, Instructor Grade Rosters, Course Management System (Canvas), and the Northwestern Online Directory.

-Please note: the “primary” name remains the legal name reported to Northwestern at the time of application and will continue to appear on transcripts, the Wildcard, and any documentation involving financial aid, visa or SEVIS documentation or student accounts.
+Please note: the “primary” name is the official name reported to Northwestern at the time of application and appears on transcripts, the Wildcard, and any documentation involving financial aid, visa or SEVIS documentation or student accounts.
 Students must continue to use their primary names when conducting official University business.
-It is important to know that the primary name can only be changed by visiting the Office of the Registrar and requesting a formal name change (see above).
+It is important to know that the primary name can only be changed by visiting the registrar responsible for their program and requesting a formal name change (see above).
 In addition, changing primary or preferred names after the NU email address has been created will not automatically change the address that appears in the NU Online Directory.
 Students should contact NUIT for inquiries about email addresses.

 Current students who change gender on legal documents may request their University records be changed to reflect that by filing an application for change of demographic Information and providing government-issued documentation such as a driver’s license or passport displaying the new gender.
 Students who are in gender transition or no longer identify with their birth or legal gender may request their University records be changed to reflect a U or unknown gender, using the same form.
 No additional documentation is required for this request.